MicroEJ/docs/VEEPortingGuide/platformQualification.rst

 The :ref:`testsuite_engine` is used for building, running a Test Suite, and providing a report.

-A Platform Test Suite contains one or more tests.
+A Test Suite contains one or more tests.
 For each test, the Test Suite Engine will:

-1. Build a MicroEJ Firmware for the test.
+1. Build an Executable for the test.

-2. Program the MicroEJ Firmware onto the device.
+2. Run the Executable onto the device.

 3. Retrieve the execution traces.